Event driven applications with Serverless Knative Eventing - Instructions

 -

-Navigate to the navigate to Kafka Clusters → kafka → Topics.
+Navigate to the Topics menu on the left hand side.
 Notice that there are 3 topics which are relevant to this module (you can filter with the word reviews).

 -